 Of course, the decorations for the sensory bin are totally optional.
 Make it your own creation.
 Or get your kids involved to add items to the bin.

 We used the glitter ball vase filler because I couldn’t find my Easter egg vase filler.

 I realized that I didn’t have green rice on hand (note to self: get some made!!), so we used the crinkle paper.

-Really, you don’t need those exact items for the pin to be a success!
+Really, you don’t need those exact items for the sensory bin to be a success!

 To prep the Matching Easter Eggs activity: Print and laminate the Easter Egg Printable found below.
 Cut out the Easter Egg squares on page 2.

 Attach the clear side of a set of clear velcro dots to each of the Easter Eggs on the matching mat.
 To make sure that I have the dots lined up correctly, I always do the mat first, then add the matching dot of the pair and then press the matching egg on top of all of that.

 If I put the hook on the mat and the loop on the square and then try to match them, it is always misaligned and that drives me nuts.